campbel/tilt-linkerd-demo/blog/part_2.md

-# Developing with Tilt, Linkerd, and Nginx: Part 2 its time for gRPC
+# Developing with Tilt, Linkerd, and Nginx: Part 2 - Adding gRPC Support

-In [Part 1](part_1.md) of this series, we set up a simple microservices demo with Linkerd on a local Kubernetes cluster using Tilt.
-We created three services (foo, bar, and baz) that communicate via HTTP REST.
-Now, we're going to extend our demo to support gRPC communication between services and explore Linkerd's gRPC-specific features.
+In [Part 1](part_1.md) of this series, we built a simple microservices demo with Linkerd on a local Kubernetes cluster using Tilt.
+Our demo consists of three services (foo, bar, and baz) that communicate via HTTP REST.
+In this second part, we'll extend our demo to support gRPC communication and explore some of Linkerd's helpful features for managing gRPC services.

 ## The gRPC Advantage in Microservices